FabienHaury/TidyTuesday/Data analysis/Agricultural Production Statistics in New Zealand/README.md

 A full explanation of each dataset column is available at the link above.

 Data limitation:
-1- Several years are missing from the dataset. /!\ Meaning the data are not consciensly avoided or else but are actually missing data. /!\
+1- Several years are missing from the dataset (not consciously avoided).
 2- Around the early 2000s, data collection shifted from recording *sown* to *harvested* crop areas, which may affect trend comparisons.
 3- Not all crops have sown or harvested data.